-There are two different ways you can do WordPress: having a plan with WordPress.com, where they host your blog, or being self-hosted using the WordPress.org software.
+There are two different ways you can do WordPress: having a plan with WordPress.com (and they host your blog) or being self-hosted and using the WordPress.org software.
 What’s the difference, and which is better?
 Let’s chat about that.

 Note that your domain name is unrelated to this; hosting is about the servers where your blog lives.
 My URL is mentalhealthathome.org, but my blog is hosted on WordPress.com.